Using Isopropyl Alcohol

 Here is the NIH on medical training of Isopropyl Toxicity from a health care perspective.

 FDA has approved the use of Isopropyl in certain food ingredients.
-This means the FDA approves traces amounts for human consumption.
-This is how Parts Per Million playout in our daily lives.
-More below..
+This means the FDA has approved trace amounts for human consumption effectively giving Isopropyl a semi-GRAS rating in limited applications.

 TITLE 21--FOOD AND DRUGS